WHALES IN THE SOUTHEAST

-The most endangered whales on the planet are born within 15 miles of the Georgia coast every winter between December through March.
+The most endangered whales on the planet are born within 15 miles of the Georgia and North Florida coast every winter between December through March.

 THE RIGHT WHALE TO HUNT